mideko/homebridge-hik-alerts/README.md

 ## Dependencies

-This plugin feed the alerts into the [Camera FFMpeg plugin](https://github.com/Sunoo/homebridge-camera-ffmpeg#readme).
+This plugin feeds the alerts into the [Camera FFMpeg plugin](https://github.com/Sunoo/homebridge-camera-ffmpeg#readme).
 You must have set the <b>Http Port</b> in the <b>Global Automation</b> section to enable this.

 For each camera in Camera FFMpeg plug, also switch on the <em>Enable Motion Sensor</em> and <em>Enable Dummy Switches</em>.
+This also works with the CameraUI plugin.

 In the NVR, make sure:
 - the <b>WEB Authentication</b> (under Security | Authentication) is set to <em>digest/basic</em> to allow this plug-in to connect,